fabiolashimwa/blank-app/README.md

 # Salary Predictor

-## Introduction
+## Context
-The salary predictor is a group project developed as part of the course *Information Security Governance and Cloud* (March 2025).
+Group project developed as part of the course *Information Security Governance and Cloud*.

 ## Objective
 To design predictive application that estimate salaries using data analysis and modeling techniques.